 How do balance transfers work?

 A man initiates a balance transfer.

 If you're interested in making a balance transfer, we're here to help!
-We broke down somethings to consider, how a balance transfer works and the steps you'll need to take to initiate a balance transfer.
+We broke down some things to consider, how a balance transfer works and the steps you'll need to take to initiate a balance transfer.

-What are balance transfers?
+What are balance transfers

+How do balance transfers work?